dphuocle/Intrusion_Detection_System/README.md

 # 🛡️ Intrusion Detection System (IDS) using CNN + LSTM model

-A real-time, deep learning–based **Intrusion Detection System** (IDS) capable of identifying and classifying network traffic as either benign or one of several types of cyberattacks.
+A deep learning–based **Intrusion Detection System** (IDS) capable of identifying and classifying network traffic as either benign or one of several types of cyberattacks.
 This project uses a hybrid **CNN + LSTM neural network** trained on the **CSE-CIC-IDS2018** dataset and deployed as a web app with **Streamlit**.

 ---